What Freight Forwarders Need to Know About ICS2

 Wrapping up

-The EU has strictly implemented Import Control System 2 (ICS2) for all the goods to strengthen border security and improve trade efficiency.
+The EU has strictly implemented the Import Control System 2 (ICS2) for all goods to strengthen border security and improve trade efficiency.

 iCustoms Watch a Demo